konrad/2022-10-19-DIS18_a_b_Praxisprojekt_I-Grundlagen_und_Anweldungen_von_Knowledge_Graphs/content/ORKG - open research knowledge graph.md

 ### Other Activities

--Workshops
+#### Workshops

-    -ORKG offers Workshops with topics like:
+- ORKG offers Workshops with topics like:
-	-Front- Backend developments
+    - Front- Backend developments
-	-Beyond research data infrastructures - exploiting artificial & crowd intelligence for building research knowledge graphs -Ontology-driven Research in Material Science
+    - Beyond research data infrastructures - exploiting artificial & crowd intelligence for building research knowledge graphs
+    - Ontology-driven Research in Material Science
-	-And many more
+    - And many more

--Events
+#### Events

-    -ORKG joins and hosts webinars as well as live events with speakers
+ - ORKG joins and hosts webinars as well as live events with speakers
 </details>